chakra-ui/panda/website/pages/docs/overview/faq.md

 ### I'm seeing a "Could not resolve xxx" error with esbuild/tsup.
 What should I do?

 In such a case, check the [`outExtension`](/docs/references/config#outextension) in your `panda.config` and set it to "js".
 This will ensure your modules are resolved correctly.

 ---

-### How should I use emitPackage with yarn PnP?

-When using `emitPackage: true` with yarn PnP, set the `nodeLinker` to 'node-modules' in your `.yarnrc.yml`.
-This tells Yarn to use the traditional way of linking dependencies, which can solve compatibility issues.

----